-My sister had bucked the catholic school trend by not passing the entrance exam.
-She ended up at the local public high school instead, Greece Olympia.
+My sister had bucked the Catholic school trend by not passing the entrance exam.
+She ended up at the local public high school, Greece Olympia, instead.

-Lynn was a cheer leader, cute and very popular.
+Lynn was a cute and very popular cheerleader.
 She had a great time going to school there.
 I wanted the same freedom and fun.
 So when my parents started arguing relentlessly about money, I put a bug in their ear, “ Mom, Dad, since money is so tight, why not send me to public school?
-Lynn went and she’s ok!”
+Lynn went and she’s okay!”

 I didn’t have to work too hard to convince them that I would also be fine at the public school.
 This was a big coup for me!

 I was impatient to voice my opinions too about the government and its morally corrupt war, civil rights issues, women’s issues, the atom bomb and overpopulation.
 I also wanted the freedom to dress and look the way I wanted all the time.
 The idea of going to a school that had fewer restrictions and let you be yourself and wanted you to think out of the parochial box was heaven!

 I felt like a character I saw in a movie called Hope and Glory.
 In it a ten-year-old boy in England, after the blitz, arrives back at his strict private school only to show up when another bombing starts.
 The boy looks up into the sky at the destruction of his school as it is falling around him and jubilantly yells, throwing his books into the air, “Thank you Hitler!”
 Oh yes, thank you money problems for finally freeing me from the tyranny of Catholic school!

 One of the first things I remember about my freshman year at high school was a book about the atomic bomb.
 I am sure I had heard about it before.
 I was eleven when the Cuban Missile Crisis happened.
 The bomb and its deadly potential was on everyone’s mind.